CommScope to buy most of TE Connectivity's network business

-Telecom equipment maker CommScope Holding Co Inc (COMM.O) said it would buy nearly all of Swiss electronics firm TE Connectivity's (TEL.N) network gear business for about $3 billion (2 billion pounds) to expand in Europe and Asia.
+Telecom equipment maker CommScope Holding Co Inc (COMM.O) said it would buy nearly all of Swiss electronics firm TE Connectivity's (TEL.N) network gear business for about $3 billion to expand in Europe and Asia.

 The deal comes at a time when operators are increasing their spending on mobile and fixed networks to improve coverage and boost capacity to keep up with rising data traffic from video and smartphones.

-The acquisition does not include the unit's subsea fibre optics operation, which is used by telecom and oil and gas customers.
+The acquisition does not include the unit's subsea fiber optics operation, which is used by telecom and oil and gas customers.

 The deal will help CommScope expand in overseas markets.
 The company gets about 55 percent of its sales from the United States, according to Thomson Reuters data.